Controllable Sequence Editing for Biological and Clinical Trajectories: Introduction

 \xhdr{Our contributions are fourfold} (1)~We develop \name: a flexible controllable sequence editing model for conditional generation of longitudinal sequences.
 (2)~\name can be integrated into the (balanced) representation learning architectures of counterfactual prediction models to estimate counterfactual outcomes over time.
-(3)~Beyond achieving state-of-the-art performance in conditional sequence generation and counterfactual outcomes prediction, \name excels in zero-shot conditional generation of counterfactual sequences.
-(4)~We release four new benchmark datasets on cell reprogramming and patient immune dynamics for immediate and delayed sequence editing, and evaluate on three established benchmark datasets regarding patient tumor growth for counterfactual prediction.
+(3)~Beyond achieving SOTA performance in conditional sequence generation and counterfactual outcomes prediction, \name excels in zero-shot conditional generation of counterfactual sequences.
+(4)~We release four new benchmark datasets on cell reprogramming and patient immune dynamics for immediate and delayed sequence editing, and evaluate on four established benchmark datasets for conditional generation and counterfactual prediction.